simonduquaine/summary-git-becode/README.md

 # What I learn on Git @BeCode

-Here are the commands I found useful while learning Git.
+Here are the commands I found **useful** while learning Git.

 ### Git commands

 git clone:
 > ***$*** git clone [url]
+> - This command is used to obtain a repository from an existing URL.